Close gaps in your

 Patients benefit from higher quality standards

 We believe every emergency patient deserves the highest possible level of care.
-Surgical Affiliates’ local surgical partners are guided by the high-quality, standardized care protocols of our surgical hospitalist programs.
+SAMGI’s local surgical partners are guided by the high-quality, standardized care protocols of our surgicalist programs.

-Surgical Affiliates manages the business side of the surgical practice, freeing our physicians to focus on delivering the highest quality of patient care.
-Patients benefit from:
+We manage the business side of the surgical practice, freeing our physicians to focus on delivering the highest quality of patient care.
+As a result, patients benefit from:

 • Decreased time to consult, shorter length of stay, and time to operation